flpfar/be-the-hero/README.md

-# Be The Hero - Help a cause!
+# Be The Hero - Embrace a cause!

 > A different way to connect NGOs (Non-Governmental Organizations) that need help, with people who want to help with .